Samsung Galaxy S21 Plus review: Very good, but (still) a bit too expensive

 Haptics, design and processing

 Although the dimensions of 161,5 mm in height and 75,6 mm in width suggest otherwise, the S21 Plus looks much larger and bulky in the hand than comparable competitors, such as the one OnePlus 9 Pro.
 The reasons for this are, on the one hand, the weight of 200 grams and the fact that Samsung has dispensed with a display that is rounded on both sides, which makes the smartphone appear a bit wider than it actually is.
 The difference to the Ultra is actually not that big.
 Those who prefer large, heavy smartphones will get their money's worth here.
-I would recommend everyone else to do the normal one S21which OnePlus 9 or the 9th Pro to take a closer look.
-The latter in particular is much more comfortable to hold due to the rounded display edges and the lower weight, although it is anything but compact in terms of dimensions.
+I would recommend everyone else to do the normal one S21, OnePlus 9 or the 9 Pro.
+The latter in particular is much more comfortable to hold due to the rounded display edges and the lower weight, although in terms of dimensions it is anything but compact.

 The frame is made of metal with a high-gloss finish, which is why fingerprints are almost magically attracted, but it feels extremely high-quality.
 While the frame of the black, silver and gold models is in the same color as the device, Samsung has given the red and purple models a frame in the eye-catching color of bronze.
 Thus, the S21 Plus attracts a few looks.
 Personally, I like the combination of purple back and bronze frame very much, because the manufacturer provides variety and I personally like it optically.